 Lindblad Expeditions requires two negative COVID-19 tests before boarding— this two-step testing adds increased protection and helps reduce the chance of a false negative result.
 We have implemented strict sanitation policies for all transportation, and dining en route to the vessel in accordance with CDC recommendations.
 All third-party operators are subject to enhanced sanitation protocols and every effort is taken to eliminate contact with outside sources.
 All vehicles are deep cleaned prior to use and dedicated exclusively to Lindblad Expeditions.

 Where can I get my COVID-19 test?

 You will need to take a PCR test 3 to 5 days prior to embarkation and submit your negative test result no later than 24 hours prior to departing for your expedition.
 Most local communities are now offering testing, and local health organizations can provide testing locations, or ask your doctor for a referral.
 We recommend your local CVS Pharmacy—they have close to 4,000 Minute Clinic locations offering testing with a 2 to 3-day turnaround for results.
-If your local community is not offering testing, LabCorp, Vault, and Unimed have at-home testing kits for your convenience with a 1 to 2-day turnaround.
+If your local community is not offering testing, LabCorp, Vault, and LetsGetChecked have at-home testing kits for your convenience with a 1 to 2-day turnaround.
 If these options do not work for you, please let us know as soon as possible and we can assist.
 Test results must be uploaded into the guest portal accessed through your Welcome Email.
 Please note, you will not be permitted to board without submitting proof of this test.